Kesari Chapter 2: Filming

 The film's shooting began in November 2022 with Akshay Kumar, with Madhavan joining in January 2023, and later moved to mid-2023 in Mumbai where a large set of Jallianwala Bagh was constructed.
 Later, some important sequences which included Kumar and Panday were shot in IIT Roorkee.
 The next schedule was held in Alibag.
 Some portion of the film was also shot in Rewari Junction railway station and Rewari Railway Heritage Museum and in parts of Delhi including Red Fort, Sunder Nursery and Delhi University north campus area.
 The shooting was wrapped up by September 2024.

 Soundtrack

-The film's soundtrack is composed by Shashwat Sachdev and Kavita Seth–Kanishk Seth, with the lyrics written by Irshad Kamil.
+The film's score and soundtrack are composed by Shashwat Sachdev, while one song is composed by Kavita Seth–Kanishk Seth, with the lyrics written by Irshad Kamil.
 The first single titled "O Shera – Teer Te Taj", composed by Sangtar, was released on 12 April 2025.
 The song was recreated from a 2020 song "Teer Te Taj" which was released during the 2020–2021 Indian farmers' protest.
 The second single titled "Kithe Gaya Tu Saaiyaan" was released on 14 April 2025.